newmie10/SpotifyGesture/HandDetector/Handnet_Plan.md

 5. Use NN classifier (either raw or pretrained) to classify between the gestures (no 'lack of gesture' yet)
 6. Display through serial

+### Challenges
+- Images were too noisy
+- Basically realized we had to focus the camera down at some sort of blank background
+- ESP32 size constraints mean we needed a smaller model than possible for the capacity this dataset neededd

 ## Phase 2: Adjust to simplify model

 - Hand signals were not different enough - some looked very similar after preprocessing